semanticsean/ATAT/contribute.md

 Explore backup solutions and stability improvements for Replit deployment.
 Focus on developing a progressive/regressive inbox checking system based on activity levels.
 Consider adding agent profile pictures to email signatures and integrating images retrieved from Gmail URLs.
-Develop an API for assistant integration and response evaluation.
-Introduce exponential backoff strategies for responses and IMAP server checks.